 There isn't much information with some of the photos, so we've done some research and added notes.
 Most of the photos can be seen much more clearly by using your browser's 'zoom' function to magnify the page.

-- We are sure that the lower picture is in the same locality.
+We are sure that the lower picture is in the same locality.
 There was a bridge here, shown on maps dated c.1904, and it would be numbered Overbridge 232 in the civil engineer's records.
-The maps also show signal posts in the same locations; these would be distant signals for Highdyke box, Up Main and Up Goods.
+The maps also show signal posts in the same locations; these would be starting signals for Great Ponton box, Up Main and Up Goods.

 Eden is on the right; on the left is Harold Scampion, Grantham Station Master from 1947 to 1963; in the centre is Stanley Hodgkins, Grantham Division Conservative party agent.
 In the background is the now long-gone Station Inspector's house, No. 9 Station Road.